bk-khongdangky/zamzo/README.md

 - require hugo 0.58 or later
 - use hugo module to mount content into site
-- best for photo gallry site/blog
+- best for photo gallery site/blog
-- fixed entry text width
+- fixed entry text width, everything else is responsive
-- almost setting predefined in config.toml
+- explain predefined settings in config.toml

 ---